|GOODS South WFC3 ERS Details 1 [Courtesy NASA]|

-As intriguing as these ideas are, however, they still leave most religious-minded persons with a certain emptiness.
+As intriguing as these ideas are, however, they still leave many religious-minded persons with a certain emptiness.
 Does the "God of the big bang" truly coincide with the compassionate, weeping God described in Psalms, the Gospel of John, and in other religious works (e.g., the LDS Book of Moses)?
-Did Johann Sebastian Bach have the "God of the big bang" in mind when he composed the Mass in B Minor and over 1,000 other sacred works?
-Is this the same being that inspired Albert Schweitzer, Mohandas Ghandi and Mother Teresa to surrender their careers and fortunes, and instead devote their lives to the poor and downtrodden?
-Is this the same being that even now inspires countless millions to lead moral, charitable, purposeful lives?
-Should one base one's personal sense of values and spirituality on the outcome of some extremely esoteric investigations into the fundamental nature of particles and forces in the universe?
-Probably not!
+Did Johann Sebastian Bach have the "God of the big bang" in mind when he composed the Mass in B Minor and over 1,000 other inspiring works?
+Is this the same Being that inspired Albert Schweitzer, Mohandas Ghandi and Mother Teresa to surrender their careers and fortunes, and instead devote their lives to the poor and downtrodden?
+Is this the same Being that even now inspires countless millions to lead moral, charitable, purposeful lives?
+Should one base one's personal sense of charity and spirituality on the outcome of some extremely esoteric investigations into mathematics, physics, astronomy and cosmology?
+Probably not.

-The lessons from the creationism-intelligent design controversy are clear: claims that one can "prove" God via arguments based on apparent design or seemingly inexplicable phenomena in the natural world are likely to disappoint in the long run.
-And invoking a Creator or Designer every time unexplained phenomena arise is a "thinking stopper," burying the grand questions of science and religion in the inaccessible, inscrutable mind of some transcendent being.
-For full details, see Big bang theology.
+In any event, the lessons from the creationism-intelligent design controversy are clear: claims that one can "prove" God via arguments based on probability, apparent design or seemingly inexplicable phenomena in the natural world are likely to disappoint in the long run.
+And invoking a Creator or Designer every time unexplained phenomena arise is a "thinking stopper," burying the grand questions of science and religion in the inaccessible, inscrutable mind of some transcendent Being.
+At the least, considerable caution is in order.

 In the early twentieth century, French theologian Pierre Teilhard de Chardin argued that human progress was inexorable, virtually mandated by the natural laws of the universe.
 He further saw the idea of progress as the one theme that could re-unify science and religion: "To incorporate the progress of the world in our picture of the kingdom of God ... would immediately and radically put an end to the internal conflict from which we are suffering."
 [Teilhard1975, pg.
 96].
 Similarly, scholar Robert Wright describes a vector of progress, consisting of ever-widening extensions of human cooperation, extending over several millennia, and encompassing both religion and modern science [Wright2001, pg.
 17, 332]: